vmware/versatile-data-kit/specs/vep-1493-vault-integration/README.md

-* Some data jobs need to use secrets in order to connect to third party systems by providing user credentials or tokens - currently these secrets are stored in data jobs properties, which in turn are stored in plain text in the configured Control Service DataBase.
+* Some data jobs need to use secrets in order to connect to third party systems by providing user credentials or tokens - currently these secrets are stored in data jobs properties, which in turn are stored in plain text in the configured Control Service Database.
 This enhancement will allow users to securely store secrets/passwords/credentials/tokens/data into a vault.
 * Compliance: Storing sensitive information such as credentials, tokens, or API keys in plaintext may lead to non-compliance with certain industry standards or regulations, such as GDPR, HIPAA.
 Without it, VDK would be hard to be certified to store or process restricted type of data.